Dakkers/boxley/README.md

 #### Options
 ##### `-g`
 Adds the file path(s) to the group file specified by its name.
 Group filenames are of the form `group-GROUPNAME.conf`.
+If the group does not already exist, it is created.

 ```bash
 boxley add -g mygroup file.txt